 Recent Regulations and Resources

-Building Permits and Inspections
+Understand Building Permits and Inspections

-Making your business accessible not only helps your customers, it’s also federal and state law.
-The Americans with Disabilities Act (ADA) and New Jersey state requirements are in place to ensure that people with disabilities or other impairments have equal access to businesses and other public facilities.
+Making your business accessible not only helps your customers, but it’s also federal and state law.
+The Americans with Disabilities Act (ADA) and New Jersey state requirements are in place to ensure people with disabilities or other impairments have equal access to businesses and other public facilities.

-The Federal ADA regulations require that all new construction for public accommodations comply with the 2010 Americans with Disabilities Act Standards.
-In addition, the ADA says that a public accommodation has a continuing obligation to remove architectural barriers (barrier removal) to make sure your business is accessible, even when your business is not otherwise contemplating construction.
+The Federal ADA regulations require all new construction for public accommodations comply with the 2010 Americans with Disabilities Act Standards.
+In addition, the ADA says a public accommodation has a continuing obligation to remove architectural barriers (barrier removal) to make sure your business is accessible, even when your business is not otherwise contemplating construction.
 This includes existing barriers at entrances, aisles, bathrooms, and service counters that may have predated the ADA and your ownership of the business.

 Be sure to learn about the requirements upfront to make it easier for your customers and protect yourself from potential lawsuits.